S-Temple/637Assignment3/seng637-a3-Team6.md

 For all the same reasons as before the get methods for upper, lower and length only have 50% coverage with no way to improve without just removing the bound checking in the source code.

-equals method now has 100% coverage due to the test using non Range object.
+equals method now has 100% coverage due to the test using non Range objects.

 Constrain and contains have less than 100% coverage for the same reasons as before.
 Without altering the source code as shown in the branch coverage section it is impossible to increase the coverage.